askmeegs/build-a-platform-with-krm/2-how-krm-works/app-manifests/README.md

 | 🚀 **Prod** | on      | on      | `info`    | 3                   |

-Note that the staging pipeline for the intro-to-krm demo uses the `dev` overlay.
+Note that the staging pipeline for the intro-to-krm demo uses the `prod` overlay.